 9. Scuba dive with stunning manta rays

 There’s hardly anything more magical than spending a few hours in the morning out on the water admiring some of the ocean’s most wondrous creatures.
-Bora Diving Center provides an opportunity to dive alongside majestic manta rays and stingrays.
+Bora Diving Center allows one to dive alongside majestic manta rays and stingrays.
 This once-in-a-lifetime experience is perfect for those who aren’t afraid to get up close and personal with marine life (and who are PADI certified).

 Between the dive spots, you’ll warm up with tea and cookies as you’re shuttled in and out of the lagoon.
-If you’re a seasoned diver, you already know this, but make sure to plan your dive at least 24 hours before your next flight to avoid getting sick.
+If you’re a seasoned diver, you already know this, but plan your dive at least 24 hours before your next flight to avoid getting sick.

 10. Go on a whale-watching excursion

 Whale-watching season in French Polynesia occurs between July and November, depending on the year and water temperature.
 During this time, humpback whales travel down from the north to the warm waters of the South Pacific to give birth and mate.
 At this time, the whales delight locals and tourists alike with their grace and power.

 Going on a whale-watching excursion is an awesome memory to look back on for years to come.
 Moana Adventure Tours provides awesome tours that depart throughout the day.
 The expert local guide will teach you all about the majestic sea creatures as you make your way to some of the best viewing spots.
 If you’d like, and if it is safe to do so, you can even snorkel near the whales while keeping a safe distance.